 What is employment equity?

-Employment equity is about employers taking action to remove and prevent barriers at work for workers who belong to groups that have often been treated unfairly, for example, because of their race, age, gender or disability.
+Under B.C.’s Human Rights Code, employers are required to uphold workers’ human rights and maintain a work environment that is free from discrimination.
+Employment equity goes beyond creating a discrimination-free work environment.
+It’s about employers taking action to remove and prevent barriers at work for workers who belong to groups that have often been treated unfairly, for example, because of their race, age, gender or disability.

 Sometimes to have fair and inclusive workplaces, employers need to look at treating their workers differently rather than the same.
-When we address inequities in the workplace, we build a more inclusive society respectful of human rights.
+Employment equity addresses inequities in the workplace so we can build a more inclusive society respectful of human rights.

 Why we created this resource